-Forklifts have a capacity plate to tell the user what loads are safe to lift.
-If the plate says the capacity is 30,000 pounds or less then that capacity is rated for a load with a center of gravity 24” from the face of the forks.
-Most pallets are 48” x 48” and have a 24” CG if the weight of the load is evenly distributed.
-If the forklift capacity is greater than 30,000 pounds then the label will rate the load at a 36” or 48” center of gravity since larger forklifts usually lift physically larger loads.
+Forklifts have a capacity data plate to tell the user what loads are safe to lift.
+The data plate will indicate the maximum lifting capacity of the machine to the full extension height of the mast and a specified load center for a given configuration.
+If the plate says the capacity is 30,000 pounds or less then that capacity is rated for a load with a center of gravity 24 inches from the face of the forks.
+Most pallets are 48" x 48" and have a 24" CG if the weight of the load is evenly distributed.
+If the forklift capacity is greater than 30,000 pounds then the label will rate the load at a 36" or 48" center of gravity since larger forklifts usually lift physically larger loads.

 The combined CG can move outside the stability triangle if: